 A one-piece bathing suit caught my eye, so I quickly detoured into her tent.
 But her dresses really stole my heart.
-A simple neckline and an open back, I later discovered they fall on the body in such a way that it doesn’t hug you too tight but still gives you shape.
+With a simple neckline and an open back, I later discovered they fall on the body in such a way that it doesn’t hug you too tight but still gives you shape.
 (A.k.a.
-You can eat as many tacos as you like and still, feel like a girl.)
+You can eat as many tacos as you like and still feel like a girl.)

 That day, I bought one.

 I came back the next week and bought another.

 The following Saturday, I found her at the Sayulita market and bought three more.
 Plus, a swimsuit.